shayany/python/bibit/README.md

 Bibit
 -----

-Task: Implement the following Bibit algorithm in any programming language.

-Evaluation criteria:

-1) The program must work correctly.

-2) The code has to be simple and easy to maintain - we are not interested in architectural astronauts, with lots of abstraction or other complicated design patterns.
-   Do not write the code for future extensibility.
-Instead, write the code to solve the task at hand in the simplest and best way and to be as readable as possible.
-A short, but readable program is better than a long and general one.

-Please report how much time you spent, and an approximate breakdown of what this time was spent for.

 Bibit takes place in a 2D pyramid of triangles.
 The pyramids vary in size, from the smallest of size 1 being a single cell: